edXPDRLab/edx-documentation/zh_tw/ORA2/source/read_me.rst

 *******
-讀我
+Read Me
 *******

 The edX *Building a Course with edX Studio* documentation is created using RST_ files and Sphinx_.
 You, the user community, can help update and revise this documentation project on GitHub::

   https://github.com/edXPDRLab/edx-documentation/tree/master/zh_tw/ORA2/source